Apple urges U.S. appeals court to void 'radical' e-books ruling

 The request on Tuesday night came after U.S. District Judge Denise Cote in New York concluded last July after a nonjury trial that Apple had played a "central role" in illegally scheming as early as December 2009 with five publishers to raise e-book prices and impede competitors such as Amazon.com Inc.

-The publishers previously agreed to pay more than $166 million to settle related antitrust charges.
+The publishers previously agreed to pay more than $166 million (99 million pounds) to settle related antitrust charges.

 Apple introduced e-books in 2010 to help boost sales for its then-new iPad tablet.